TheEssem/mastodon/README.md

-# Chuckya For Baka.Ink
+# Cirno Social

-In simple terms, it is a modified version for Baka.Ink.
+In simple terms, it is a Chuckya fork used on Baka.Ink.

 Here are some of the changes compared to this version:

-- The word limit has been revised to 5,000 words
+- Word limit has been revised to 5,000

+Original Chuckya readme is below.

 ---